Little Broughton

-Little Broughton is a village and former civil parish, now in the parish of Broughton, in the Allerdale district, in the county of Cumbria, England, located 3 mi west of Cockermouth.
+Little Broughton is a village and former civil parish, now in the parish of Broughton, in the Cumberland district, in the county of Cumbria, England, located 3 mi west of Cockermouth.
 In 1891 the parish had a population of 820.

 Governance

-Little Broughton is part of the Workington constituency of the UK parliament.
-The current Member of Parliament is Mark Jenkinson, a member of the Conservative Party.
-Until the 2019 General Election the Labour Party had won the seat in every general election since 1979; the Conservative Party had previously only been elected once in Workington since the Second World War: this being in the 1976 Workington by-election.

-For the European Parliament residents in Little Broughton voted to elect MEP's for the North West England constituency..
+Little Broughton is part of the Penrith and Solway constituency of the UK Parliament.

-For Local Government purposes it is in the Broughton St Bridget's electoral ward of Allerdale Borough Council.
+For Local Government purposes it was in the Broughton St Bridget's electoral ward of Allerdale Borough Council until 2023.
 This ward stretches north to Bridekirk with a total population at the 2011 Census of 4,178.
-Broughton is part of the Dearham and Broughton Ward of Cumbria County Council.
+It is now administered as part of the Cumberland unitary authority.

 The village belongs to a Broughton Parish Council, which covers Great and Little Broughton.

 Little Broughton was formerly a township in Bridekirk parish, from 1866 Little Broughton was a civil parish in its own right until it was abolished on 1 October 1898 to form Broughton and Broughton Moor.